Kaylier/Factorio-advanced-circuit-network/Readme.md

 ## Localization
 Available languages: English, French

+## Known bugs
+- signal-everything, signal-anything and signal-each resets to no signal.
+These are invalid signals and shouldn't show, but I don't know how to hide them.

 ## License
 All graphics are derived from Factorio assets, Wube Software Ltd. retains all rights and license to these assets.